Generate word from template in java

 <<[s.getName()]>> says: "<<[s.getMessage()]>>."

-Now, it is time to pass the Word template to the LINQ Reporting Engine and generate the Word document based on the values of Sender’s object.
-The following are the steps for generating the Word document:
+Now pass the template to the LINQ Reporting Engine and generate the document using the Sender object.
+Follow these steps:

 Output